What Is a Redirect Loop?

 Find redirect loops, broken chains, and unnecessary hops instantly.

-How to Diagnose a Redirect Loop
+How to diagnose a redirect loop

-Step 1: Use curl to See the Chain
+Step 1: Use curl to see the chain

 curl -v -L --max-redirs 10 https://example.com/problem-page 2>&1 | grep -E "^< HTTP|^< [Ll]ocation"

 This shows each hop with its status code and destination.
 When you see the same URL appear twice, you have found your loop.
+For more curl techniques, see How to Trace Redirects with cURL.

-Step 2: Check Each Layer Independently
+Step 2: Check each layer independently

 The loop usually involves two different systems.
 Check each one: